barissimsek/docs/README.md

 3.a) Beliefs cannot be discussed directly.
 They can only be debated once removed from their religious context.

-3.b) When intelligence and transferred information contradict each other, intelligence should prevail.
+3.b) When intelligence and oral information contradict each other, intelligence should prevail.

 4.a) People cannot be targeted in a debate.
 The actions of people should be debated, not the people themselves.